Hubert Selby, Jr.

 (London: Marion Boyars, 1989.)

 Harry White, also known as “Harry the lover,” is a bright young executive at the Lancet Corporation.
-His desire for the “promotions and the money, property and prestige” cause him to cautiously place his love life on hold, fearful that the bizarre intensity of his passions will interfere with his striving for success.
-Eventually, however, he limits himself to weekend assignations.
-After a year of such “good behavior,” an urge forces itself upon him: he’s increasingly distracted at work, and he feels “a tension building up in his body.”
-Finally, Harry begins rushing through his lunch so that he can spend the remainder of the hour walking the streets, “unaware that he inevitably would stroll behind this broad or that one until it was time to go back to the office.”
+His desire for the “promotions and the money, property and prestige” lead him to cautiously place his love life on hold, fearful that the bizarre intensity of his passions will interfere with his striving for success.
+At first he limits himself to weekend assignations, but after a year of such “good behavior” he becomes increasingly distracted at work, and he feels “a tension building up in his body.”
+Finally, Harry rushes through his lunch so that he can spend the remainder of the hour walking the streets, “unaware that he inevitably would stroll behind this broad or that one until it was time to go back to the office.”

-As time goes on, he finds it increasingly difficult to return to work on time.
-He’s overtaken by an impulse that he can neither understand nor control.
+Soon, he finds it difficult to return to the office on time.
+He’s overcome by an impulse that he can neither understand nor control.
 His wandering leads to a number of encounters that are marked by such ferocity, cruelty, and deceit that they border on the inhuman.
-Only his boss’s belief in Harry’s business potential–expressed through a series of threats and incentives–serves to curb such impulsive behavior.
+Only his boss’s belief in Harry’s business potential–expressed through a series of threats and incentives–serves to curb such dangerous behavior.

-Much of The Demon reads like a Pavlovian odyssey in which a man’s behavior is controlled through temptations (corporate incentives) that appeal for a while but then are no longer enough: the demon of other instincts–darker, more passionate fruits–breaks into consciousness and redirects it into a haunted (and often incomprehensible) terrain.
+Much of The Demon reads like a Pavlovian odyssey in which a man is controlled through promises of rewards that appeal for a while but then are no longer enough: the demon of other instincts–darker, more passionate fruits–breaks into consciousness and redirects it to a haunted (and often incomprehensible) terrain.
 It’s not only an unbounded sexuality that threatens Harry with psychic dismemberment; he’s also driven to attain a perfect (yet sterile) professional “success.”
-Although he remains disturbed by his inability to achieve a more balanced state of emotional well-being, ultimately, he’s drawn only by emotions of the lowest common denominator: narcissistic sexuality; the thrill of petty thievery; and, ultimately, the fantasy of taking a life.
+Although his inability to achieve a more balanced state of emotional well-being continues to disturb him, ultimately he’s drawn only by emotions of the lowest common denominator: narcissistic sexuality; the thrill of petty thievery; and, finally, the fantasy of taking a life.

 Harry’s pain is the pain of modern man: